abpframework/abp/docs/en/Community-Articles/2023-10-30-NET-8-ASP-NET-Core-Metrics/POST.md

 });
 ```

-Whenever a request is made to this endpoint the metric that we defined (_metricsdemo.productstore.sold_products_count_) will be increased and we can see this metric via the `dotnet-counters` global tool.
+Whenever a request is made to this endpoint the metric that we've defined (_metricsdemo.productstore.sold_products_count_) will be increased and we can see this metric via the `dotnet-counters` global tool.
 You can run the following command to see the metrics:

 ```bash
 dotnet-counters monitor -n MetricsDemo --counters MetricsDemo.ProductStore